clmarr/Herodotos-beta/README.md

 Thus, GEOF and GEO-B are really the same thing, just as GEOL and GEO-I, and so forth.

 Next is the question of if the results generalize.
+Here, things have been less rosy.
+Thus far, results for Gregory of Tours have been vexing, with some analysis about why underway -- even though thet most common ethnonyms are the same, i.e. Gaulish and to a lesser extent Germanic tribes (the most common of all to be mentioned by Gregory are the Arverni, which are mentioned at least 75 times.
+These are also heavily mentioned by Caesar not least because it was Vercingetorix' tribe.
+A more thorough breakdown can be found in the file hf_grp_jun23_analysis within the directory for the Gregory of Tours' Historia Francorum.)
+Tagging and analysis now ongoing for Sallust, who is much closer to Caesar's time.